github/site-policy/Policies/github-and-trade-controls.md

 #### Will traveling in these regions be impacted?

-Travel in these regions may impact your account status, but availability may be reinstated once you are outside of the sanctioned country or territory upon submitting a successful [individual account appeals request](https://airtable.com/shrGBcceazKIoz6pY).
+Travel in these regions may impact your account status, but availability may be reinstated once you are outside of the sanctioned region and upon submitting a successful [individual account appeals request](https://airtable.com/shrGBcceazKIoz6pY) or an [organizational account appeals request](https://airtable.com/shrB2je5RBkqLEt5D).

 #### What is available and not available?

-Availability in U.S. sanctioned countries and territories will be restricted, however certain GitHub services may be available for free individual and free organizational GitHub.com accounts.
-This includes limited access to GitHub public repository services (such as access to GitHub Pages and public repositories used for open source projects), for personal communications only, and not for commercial purposes.
-The restriction also includes suspended access to private repository services and paid services (such as availability of private organizational accounts and GitHub Marketplace services).
-For paid organizational accounts, users may have limited access to their public repositories, which have been downgraded to archived read-only repositories.
+GitHub is committed to continuing to offer free public repository services to developers with individual and organizational accounts in U.S.-sanctioned regions.
+This includes limited access to free services, such as public repositories for open source projects (and associated public Pages), public gists, and allotted free Action minutes, for personal communications only, and not for commercial purposes.

+However, due to U.S. trade controls law restrictions, GitHub is unable to provide private repository services and paid services to accounts in U.S. sanctioned regions like North Korea, Iran, Syria, and Crimea.
+The restriction suspends access to private repository services and paid services, such as availability of free or paid private repositories, secret gists, paid Action minutes, Sponsors, and GitHub Marketplace services.

+For paid organizational accounts in sanctioned regions, users may have limited access to their public repositories, which have been downgraded to archived read-only repositories.
+For free organizational accounts in sanctioned regions, however, users will continue to have full access to free public repositories for open source projects (and associated public Pages), public gists, and allotted free Action minutes.

+GitHub will continue advocating with U.S. regulators for the greatest possible access to free code collaboration services to developers in sanctioned regions, including free private repositories.
+We believe that offering those free services supports U.S. foreign policy of encouraging the free flow of information and free speech in those regions.

 #### How do you define these specific users?